 - If the student has not disclosed any disability issues you might ask them some exploratory questions such as:

 - I've noticed you have been absent a lot.
 Is everything okay?
 I've noticed you seem to know the material but do poorly on tests.
 Has this always been a problem for you?
 You seem to be struggling with general concepts in this class.
 When you took classes in high school did they do anything special to help you learn more effectively?

-- It would not be appropriate to directly ask the student, “Do you have a disability?” because some students might not want to disclose personal information or feel pressured to do so.
-Other students might not identify with the term “disability.”
-They are just “slow learners” not disabled.
+- It would not be appropriate to directly ask the student, "Do you have a disability?" because some students might not want to disclose personal information or feel pressured to do so.
+Other students might not identify with the term "disability."

 - Student makes appointment in AR and instructor at least 3 days in advance of test.
 Tests are to be scheduled at the same time as the class unless instructor sends written permission for the student to take it at an alternative time.

 - AR requests test from the instructor by sending an email request.